tklae/goto-services/README.md

 ## Service description

-Simple dropwizard service which delivers a payload to a calling service.
+Simple Dropwizard service which delivers a payload to a calling service.